All emergency services

 To protect yourself from fraud:

-Criminals may try to cheat you by changing money in the street or in a bank queue.
+Criminals may try to cheat you by changing money in the street or a bank queue.

 Some Australians have been victims of fraud by bogus internet friendship, dating and marriage schemes operating from Russia.